 Certain information, classified as "directory information", is available for public consumption unless the student specifically directs that it be withheld.
 The student may direct the Office of the Dean of Students not to disclose such information.
 Former students may contact Alumni Relations.
-Public directory information as defined by the Act includes: student’s name, address, telephone number, date and place of birth, major field of study, participation in officially organized activities and sports, dates of attendance, degree and awards received, and the most recent previous educational institution attended.
+Public directory information as defined by the Act includes: student’s name, address, telephone number, date and place of birth, email address, major field of study, participation in officially organized activities and sports, dates of attendance, degree and awards received, and the most recent previous educational institution attended.

-The Security Request Form for Banner access must be completed by the Department security manager to authorize, modify or remove user privileges.
+The Security Request Form for Banner access must be completed by the Department manager to authorize, modify or remove user privileges.

 ITS should be notified immediately as soon as an employee is terminated.
 The ITS System Administrator will disable all account access for that employee.

 Administrative information is protected through the vigilant use of user-defined passwords.